Release & Upgrade Policy

 Surface N-1 -> N expectation Breaking-change requirement

-Config format (config.json5) New stable versions load prior stable config and preserve behavior unless explicitly deprecated.
-If a key/shape is removed or semantics change, provide migration steps and at least one stable deprecation window.
+Config format (config.json5) New stable versions document the accepted config shape for that release.
+If a key/shape is removed or semantics change, provide operator steps and rollback guidance.

 State files (state_dir) New stable versions read prior stable state and perform safe migrations where needed.
 If migration is not automatic, ship operator migration steps and rollback steps.

-Session/task persistence (sessions/, tasks/) New stable versions can read prior stable persisted session/task data or fail closed with actionable remediation.
-If format changes are incompatible, provide conversion path and recovery procedure from backup.
+Session/task persistence (sessions/, tasks/) New stable versions can read current persisted session/task data or fail closed with actionable remediation.
+If format changes reject existing data, provide conversion path and recovery procedure from backup.

 Contract boundary: